 Welcome to the September issue of the newsletter Having former cop Russell Waterman help me with my enquiries about how coaching is transforming the lives of ex-offenders was a joy (see Highlights of current issue below).
-It’s always refreshing and uplifting to see coaching spreading out to corners others than those of executives’ sparkling offices. […]
+It’s always refreshing and uplifting to see coaching spreading out to corners others than those of executives’ sparkling offices.
+The UK’s Royal Mail is no stranger to upheaval and sadly, it looks as there’s more on the way if the coalition government forges ahead with privatisation.
+The organisation’s decision to deliver coaching to help its leaders cope is likely to be one it doesn’t […]

 Most employers are not geared up to manage an ageing workforce, despite the impending abolition of the Default Retirement Age (DRA) and the fact that a third of UK workers will be aged over 50 by 2020.
-The failure of UK business leaders to adapt to an ageing workforce and to invest in appropriate training […]
+The failure of UK business leaders to adapt to an ageing workforce and to invest in appropriate training and development is putting the future success of their businesses at risk, argues a report from the Chartered Institute of Personnel and Development (CIPD) and the Chartered Management Institute.
+The vast majority of respondents (93 per cent) see value in retaining the knowledge and experience […]

 Pressure is mounting on employers to step up their stress prevention and management strategies and coaching is likely to be just what the doctor ordered.